Haku (wrestler): Colossal Connection (1989–1990)

-Various feuds and departure (1990–1992)
+Various feuds, teaming with Barbarian and departure (1990–1992)

 Just after WrestleMania, Haku became the first wrestler to challenge the new WWF champion, The Ultimate Warrior, but he lost the match.
 Later that month he was programmed into a house show program with Hercules.
 On a match that aired on 8 June 1990 MSG Network, Hercules defeated Haku.
 In matches through April and May, the former Heenan family member won most of his matches against Haku.
 In the summer of 1990 Haku transitioned to an opening card wrestler on the house show circuit.
 He was victorious against the returning Brady Boone, Jim Brunzell, Barry O, and the newly arrived Shane Douglas.
 After being left off of SummerSlam 90, Haku was first to be granted a series of matches against new Intercontinental Champion Kerry Von Erich in a series of house show matches in September.
 Winless in these matches, he then became part of the Heenan Family feud against The Big Boss Man and participated in the 1990 Survivor Series.
 Again winless, he moved on that fall to feud with the newly returned Davey Boy Smith.
 Haku ended the year mired in a lengthy losing streak.

 In early 1991 he formed a tag team shortly after this with fellow Heenan Family member The Barbarian.
 Their most notable match was a defeat in the opening match of WrestleMania VII against The Rockers (Shawn Michaels and Marty Jannetty).
 The team was short lived and Haku returned to singles competition, facing the newly returned Ricky Steamboat on house shows the spring of 1991.
 In the summer of 1991 Haku began to appear in Super World Sports in Japan for joint WWF/SWS cards.
 Shortly after competing in the Royal Rumble in 1992, Haku left the WWF to compete exclusively in SWS.